jayarnim/jayarnim/README.md

 ### 👋 **HI, THERE!**

-  - I`m a student studying to come true my dream, Data Analyst.
+  - I'm a student studying to come true my dream, `Data Analyst`.

-  - I graduated from the Department of Economics and studied Business Economics in depth.
+  - I graduated from the Department of `Economics` and studied `Business Economics` in depth.

-  - While studying my major, I became interested in consumer preferences and choices.
+  - While studying my major, I became interested in consumer's `preferences` and `choices`.
 So,

 ### 👀 **I FOCUS ON**